 How to Negotiate Salary for Your Next Career Move

-Principal Takeaways
+Key Takeaways

-- Maintain a positive mood throughout the conversation and engage in active listening.
+- Keep a positive attitude throughout the conversation, and engage in active listening.

 Do your research